citizen-proposal-APP/CitizenProposalApp/README.md

    <http://localhost> or <https://localhost>.
 If your app is running inside a
    container, however, you'll need to use <http://CitizenProposalApp> (HTTPS is not supported and not needed when connecting from a container).

+Note that `docker compose up` won't automatically rebuild images, unlike VS's container tools.
+If you have updated the source code of the backend and want to test it, be sure to supply the `--build` option to `docker compose up`.